Philipwur/MSc-Thesis/README.md

   - b'*cos(theta)<=1
 - Finish inital literature review - get to dipole-dipole matrix from scratch

+- Start on rewrite of 3D-3D case (took 27by27 SC 50 minutes), 10 decimal places
+- read up on eigenvalues

 ### Later

 - change linalg into numpy variant and add numba to all functions (should